A Guide to the Eviction Process in Massachusetts

 Serving a Tenant an Eviction Notice

 According to Massachusetts landlord-tenant laws, rent is considered late if it’s not paid the day after it’s due.
-However, landlords can’t assess late fees or charge interest on unpaid rent until 30 days after the rent was due.
-If the problem can’t be resolved, landlords must start by serving a 14-day notice to vacate the premises.
+However, landlords can’t assess late fees or charge interest on unpaid rent until 30 days after the rent was due, and the notice must also list rental assistance programs the tenant may qualify for.
+If the problem can’t be resolved, landlords must start the eviction case by serving a 14-day notice period to vacate the premises.

-2. Eviction for No Lease or End of Lease
+2. Eviction Notice for No Lease or End of Lease

-A landlord in Massachusetts can evict a tenant with an expired lease or if they don’t have a lease.
+Under eviction law, a landlord in Massachusetts can evict a tenant with an expired lease or rental agreement or if they don’t have a lease or rental agreement.
 To do so, they have to terminate the tenancy by giving written notice to move out.
-In this case, the landlord must provide a 30-day notice to vacate the rental property.
+In this case, the landlord must provide a 30-day notice to quit the rental property.

-3. Eviction for Violation of Lease or Responsibilities
+3. Eviction Notice for Violation of Lease or Responsibilities

-Landlords in Massachusetts can evict tenants for violating the lease agreement, conducting illegal activity on the property, or failing to uphold their responsibilities.
-Landlords aren’t required to let tenants cure these violations and should only provide them with 7 days’ notice to vacate.
+Landlords in Massachusetts can open eviction cases on tenants for lease violations, conducting illegal activity on the property, or failing to uphold their responsibilities.
+Landlords aren’t required to let tenants cure these lease violations and should only provide them with 7 days’ written notice to quit.

 Person holding a document and signing it

-Massachusetts law doesn’t specify the exact method to serve a tenant with notice.
-However, to be effective, you must be sure that the tenant received it.
-That’s why it’s highly advised to hand-deliver the notice or have a constable or sheriff do it.
+Massachusetts law doesn’t specify the exact method to serve a tenant with notice to quit.
+However, in order for the eviction process to begin, you must be sure that the tenant received it.
+That’s why it’s highly advised when a landlord files for eviction to hand-deliver the notice or have a constable or sheriff do it.

 Tenant Eviction Defenses in Massachusetts

-The defense is a reason why you (the petitioner) shouldn’t win the case.
-In Massachusetts, a tenant can have a defense for the following reasons:
+The defense is a reason why you (the petitioner) shouldn’t win the eviction case in housing court.
+In the Massachusetts court system, a tenant can have a defense for the following reasons:

-• Their landlord accepted rent after sending a notice to quit
+• -The tenant pays rent and their landlord accepted it after sending a notice to quit.

-• – They paid or offered to pay the landlord the rent owed within the time allowed by law
+• – They received notice to quit after having paid or offered to pay the landlord the rent owed within the time allowed by law.

 Filing a Complaint and Attending the Court Hearing

-Once you’ve handed an eviction notice to your tenant, you must file a complaint in court.
-Then, a sheriff or a person appointed by the court will serve the tenant a copy of the summons and the complaint in the next 7 to 30 following days.
+Once you’ve handed an eviction notice / written notice to quit to your tenant, you must file a complaint in housing court.
+Then, a sheriff or a person appointed by the housing court will serve the tenant a copy of the summary process summons and the complaint in the next 7 to 30 following days.

 judge sitting at their desk with a gavel in the foreground